-Cut a lengthwise slit into each pepper.
-Remove the seeds.
-I rinsed the inside of mine out, and patted them dry.
+Cut a lengthwise slit into each pepper and remove the seeds.
+I lightly rinse the inside of mine out, and then pat them dry.
+I find it easier to remove the seeds this way.

-Form 3 cups of cheese into cone like shapes & stuff them inside of the peppers.
-Freshly shredded cheese works best as it sticks & clumps to each other much easier.
-Use toothpicks to close the ends together.
+Now for the cheese filling!
+Using your hands, form Mont. jack or pepper jack cheese into cones to easily stuff into the peppers.
+Freshly shredded cheese works best for this as it sticks & clumps to each other much easier.
+Use toothpicks to seal the peppers together at the slits.

 Dredge each of the peppers in flour & place on a baking sheet.
 Put them in the freezer for at least an hour.